yurtarmehmet/react-designer/README.md

 # react-designer

-A tool helps you create shapes on a paper
+A tool helps you create shapes on a paper.

 http://mehmetyurtar.me/designerdemo/